 Based on the interpreted command, the BCM or ECU sends control signals to the appropriate actuators or vehicle systems to carry out the requested action.

 To address security concerns related to signal interception and code-grabbing attacks, rolling code technology was introduced.
-This technology ensured that each signal transmitted by the key fob was unique, making it more difficult for potential attackers to gain unauthorized access.
+This technology ensures that each signal transmitted by the key fob is unique, making it more difficult for potential attackers to gain unauthorized access.

 RF signals can be susceptible to interference from various sources, such as other electronic devices, building structures, or environmental factors.